 Indicator Species: The health of monk seal populations reflects the overall health of Hawaii’s marine ecosystems.
 Their decline signals broader environmental issues, such as pollution and habitat degradation, that affect countless other species.

-Nutrient Cycling: By leaving waste near coral reefs, monk seals give the reefs nutrients that help them grow and recover.
+Nutrient Cycling: By leaving waste near coral reefs, monk seals provide nutrients that support reef growth and recovery.

 Protecting monk seals helps the animals and the ocean systems.
 In other parts of the world, sea lions fill similar ecological roles; in Hawai‘i, monk seals are the resident pinniped.